blur-network/dpow-blur/docs/kmd-2021testnet-setup.md

 Some kmd/iguana dependencies are incompatible with `dpow-blur`/`blur-api-cpp`.
 Building in a different order will result in build failures for komodo repositories.

+- Add your notary node information to `3rdparty` and `m_notary_BLUR` with a PR to https://github.com/blur-network/dPoW

 ###  Download and install CMake 3.14+

 Run the following commands: